OpenGridForum/DFDL/calls/2022/2022-12-01_DFDL-WG-Call.md

 1. Implementations Update

+   Not discussed.

 2. Change in ICU behaviour when parsing calendars

    Affects DFDL 1.0 spec section 13.11.2.
 In strict mode, ICU release 71.1 enforces the number of digits implied by a pattern.
 For example, on earlier ICU releases one could parse the data '1' with pattern D or DD or DDD and it would succeed.
 From ICU 71.1, just '1' will give an error for DD or DDD.
 Data '01' or '001' respectively must be supplied for it to parse.
 Applies to all numeric-only pattern symbols.
+New **action 330** raised to decide how to proceed.

 3. AOB